 Why Do Dogs Wink?
 4 Potential Reasons

 Winking isn’t just for humans; dogs can also wink!
-Dogs are fun creatures who amuse their owners on a daily basis, and winking is just one of many cute antics a dog may engage in.
+Dogs are fun creatures who amuse their owners daily, and winking is just one of many cute antics a dog may engage in.
 Suppose you’ve ever looked at your dog and noticed them winking at you.
 In that case, there are a few potential reasons for the behavior, some intentional and some non-intentional, such as a medical issue.

 Join us in discovering the four potential reasons why dogs wink so you can appreciate the behavior even more or know if a trip to the vet is warranted for an exam.